- Upmarket feel inside and out

 The 2019 Kia Sorento is available with a full roster of safety gear, but we’re disappointed that not everything is standard equipment as on some rivals.

-What we can comment on is the level of standard and optional safety equipment.
 All Sorentos have six airbags, stability control, and a rearview camera.
 Base L trims stop there, which helps explain a price tag of about $26,000.

 The LX trim adds blind-spot monitors and rear cross-traffic alerts.
 Parking sensors are on the options list.
 Step up to the Sorento EX and Kia starts to pile on features that are standard on all Honda Pilots, Toyota Highlanders, and Nissan Pathfinders: forward-collision warnings with automatic emergency braking, adaptive cruise control, and active lane control.